ARTICLE I: NAME

 Section 1.
 The site of the headquarters office and terms and conditions of the operating agreement with the host institution or corporation shall be determined and approved by the board of directors.
 The executive director shall be appointed by the board of directors.
 The executive director may be invited by the board of directors to participate in executive sessions.
 The executive director’s length of term shall coincide with the term of the corporation's contractual agreement with the host institution.
 The board of directors annually shall review the performance of the executive director.

 Section 2.
 The originals of all corporation documents, contracts and financial records shall be maintained in or under the auspices of the headquarters office.

 Section 2.
-The president may appoint a parliamentarian to serve during any meeting.
+The president may appoint a meeting parliamentarian to serve during any meeting.